agda/agda/doc/user-manual/language/cubical.lagda.rst

    Path : ∀ {ℓ} (A : Set ℓ) → A → A → Set ℓ
    Path A a b = PathP (λ _ → A) a b

+The central notion of equality is hence heterogeneous.
 To define paths we use λ-abstractions and to apply them we use regular application.
 For example, this is the definition of the constant path:

 .. code-block:: agda